mfaccenda/ECOMAN2.0-geodynamics/README.md

 ECOMAN is mostly written in Fortran, and where most of the routines are parallelized with shared memory architecture (OpenMP), providing good scalability with increasing number of cores.

 At the moment ECOMAN requires installation of the Intel Fortran compilers and HDF5 libraries.

 Additional tarballs can be downloaded from the software [website](https://newtonproject.geoscienze.unipd.it/ecoman/). \
 In particular, [DATABASES.tar.gz](https://newtonproject.geoscienze.unipd.it/wp-content/uploads/2021/04/DATABASES.tar.gz) is required for compilation and run of most software and, as such, it should be decompressed and put at the same level as other software directories (i.e., D-REX_M, VIZTOMO, etc.).\
 To run examples, download [cookbooks.tar.gz](https://newtonproject.geoscienze.unipd.it/wp-content/uploads/2021/04/cookbooks.tar.gz) and place it again at the same level as the other main directories.

+Software compilation: from the directory of each software, execute ./bash_compile

 More detailed information and instructions are provided in the user [manual](https://newtonproject.geoscienze.unipd.it/wp-content/uploads/2021/04/ECOMAN1.0_manual.pdf).